-Pertinent to our real-life political narratives, Steven Spielberg’s The Post compliments a gripping story with truthful depth to the characters played by Tom Hanks and Meryl Streep.
+Pertinent to our real-life political narratives, Steven Spielberg’s The Post complements a gripping story with truthful depth to the characters played by Tom Hanks and Meryl Streep.
 This is a film about principles, about asserting the truth, and about having the courage to make ultimate decisions.
 Despite some underwhelming visuals, the production design and character performances stir this important part of history.

 Years after State Department military analyst Daniel Ellsberg (Matthew Rhys) visited Vietnam to document the progress of the war, he begins covertly photocopying classified reports.
-These reports document the roots of the Vietnam War from the Truman administration, through Eisenhower’s presidency, and into Kennedy’s.
+These reports document the roots of the Vietnam War – from the Truman administration, through Eisenhower’s presidency, and into Kennedy’s.
 These are then leaked to the reporters at The New York Times, who run a story.
 Meanwhile, Katharine Graham (Meryl Streep) prepares a stock market launch of The Washington Post, the paper she inherited from her late husband.
 Struggling to assert herself in rooms full of domineering men, Graham is unsure of the direction she should take the paper.
-Editor in chief, Ben Bradlee (Tom Hanks), realises that they too must run a story on the infamous Pentagon Papers, despite the legal injunction The New York Times now face from Nixon’s administration.
+Editor-in -chief Ben Bradlee (Tom Hanks) realises that they too must run a story on the infamous Pentagon Papers, despite the legal injunction The New York Times now face from Nixon’s administration.
 Convictions are strained, and reputations face undoing, and Katharine must decide whether to run their own story and risk it all.

-That the film tells of such a significant moment in US history makes it worth watching, but it is the performances of Hanks and Streep that arguably make this a good film.
+That the film tells of such a significant moment in U.S. history makes it worth watching, but it is the performances of Hanks and Streep that arguably make this a good film.

 At first, one may feel unsure of Streep’s performance.
 Katharine seems somewhat disconnected and distant from her responsibilities as owner of The Washington Post.
 However, the vulnerability with which Streep portrays Katharine becomes significant in a poignant sequence between Katharine and her daughter (Alison Brie).
 Katharine explains that her life has been shaped by the status quo and ‘the way things were’.
 Never before had she had to work, and having the paper passed onto her upon her husband’s death is daunting.
 For the first time in her life, she has the luxury of choice in a situation that demands a decision.
 She is immediately faced with both the responsibility for the newspaper, and the choice of how that paper is used.
 Having that responsibility thrust upon a personality that struggles with assertion lends Streep’s worried performance truth – and brilliance.
 One empathises with that vulnerability; because at times, we all must face decisions the impact of which we won’t know until we’ve made them.